Table of contents:

 As per the U.S. Bureau of Labor Statistics report, nearly 4.4 million Americans quit their jobs in April 2022.

-Managers are now navigating through the domino effects of the pandemic as employees reanalyze their workplaces & cultures and quit their jobs in high numbers.
+Managers are now navigating through the domino effects of the pandemic as employees re-analyze their workplaces & cultures and resign from their jobs in high numbers.
 In a recent in-depth analysis by Ian Cook, we found out the two trends that are driving this shift

-- Resignation rates are highest among mid-career employees
+- Employee resignation rates are highest among mid-career stages

-- Resignation rates are highest in the technology and healthcare industries
+- Employee resignation rates are highest in the technology and healthcare industries

-However, now as we turn towards recovery, we observed that employees who are “not” entirely dependent on paychecks are finally taking the step to move out of their jobs.
+However, now as we turn towards recovery, we observed that employees who are “not” entirely dependent on paychecks are finally taking the step to resign and move out of their jobs.
 However, employees with a lack of security and unemployment benefits cannot afford this luxury.
-For the latter pool of employees, the situation after the pandemic is even more stressful and frustrating.
+For the latter pool of employees, the situation after the pandemic is even more stressful and frustrating as following the concept of employee resignation and living a life with comfort and balance under a positive culture is not a choice for them.

-These trends and circumstances call for data-driven actions to understand why people are actually leaving and how to combat situations like “The Great Resignation”.
+These employee resignation trends and circumstances call for data-driven actions to understand why employees are actually resigning and how to combat situations like “The Great Resignation”.

 So, is it the great resignation or the great reshuffle?